Parking:

 associated with running in this race including, but not limited to,

-CONTRACTION OF ILLNeSS INCLUDING COVID-19, falls,
+CONTRACTION OF ILLNESS INCLUDING COVID-19, falls,

 contact with other participants, the effects of weather, including high